matryer/xbar/README.md

 ## Installing plugins

-Just download the plugin of your choice into your BitBar plugins directory and choose 'Reset' from one of the BitBar menus.
+Just download the plugin of your choice into your BitBar plugins directory and choose `Refresh` from one of the BitBar menus.

 ### Configure the refresh time